Ditchcarbon

 Monetary Authority of Singapore's reported carbon emissions

 In 2021, the Monetary Authority of Singapore (MAS) reported total carbon emissions of approximately 10,007,000 kg CO2e.
-This figure includes Scope 1 emissions of about 88,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 3,849,000 kg CO2e from purchased electricity.
-Notably, Scope 3 emissions accounted for around 6,070,000 kg CO2e, with significant contributions from business travel (about 347,000 kg CO2e) and waste generated in operations (approximately 103,000 kg CO2e).
-Comparatively, in 2020, MAS's total emissions were about 10,834,000 kg CO2e, with Scope 1 emissions at 94,000 kg CO2e, Scope 2 emissions at 3,696,000 kg CO2e, and Scope 3 emissions reaching approximately 7,044,000 kg CO2e.
-The trend shows a reduction in total emissions from 2019, where emissions were reported at 15,291,000 kg CO2e.
+This figure includes 88,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion and fugitive emissions, and 3,849,000 kg CO2e from Scope 2 emissions, which are attributed to purchased electricity.
+Additionally, Scope 3 emissions accounted for about 6,070,000 kg CO2e, with significant contributions from business travel and waste generated in operations.
+Comparatively, in 2020, MAS's total emissions were about 10,834,000 kg CO2e, indicating a reduction in emissions from the previous year.
+The breakdown for 2020 included 94,000 kg CO2e in Scope 1, 3,696,000 kg CO2e in Scope 2, and 7,044,000 kg CO2e in Scope 3 emissions.
+In 2019, total emissions peaked at approximately 15,291,000 kg CO2e, showcasing a downward trend in emissions over the years.
 Despite these figures, MAS has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
 The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported.
-MAS continues to focus on sustainability and climate commitments as part of its operational strategy.
+Overall, MAS is actively monitoring its carbon footprint, with a focus on reducing emissions across all scopes, although specific reduction commitments have yet to be established.

 Unlock detailed emissions data